luisedonat/what-we-leave-behind_BA/README.md

 To run the application as it is, simply navigate to the builds_new folder and open the BachelorProject.sln File with Visual Studio 2019.
 If you added changes and need to build it again, follow these steps:

 1. Navigate to File -> Build Settings
-2. Make sure the following settings are active: (build settings, open scenes)
+2. Make sure the following settings are active:
+   - Scenes in Build: Only the Scene called "Exercise" should be active.
+   - Make sure the Build Platform is switched to "Universal Windows Platform".
+   - Architechture: ARM 64-bit
+   - Project Build: D3D
+   - SDK Version: Latest Installed
+   - minimum Version: 10.0.1024.0
+   - Build and Run on: Local Machine
+   - Build Configuration: Release
-3. Select the Build button.
+3. Click the Build button.
 4. In the Build Universal Windows Platform window, navigate to the folder where you want to store your build, or create a new folder and navigate to it, and then select the Select Folder button to start the build process.

 ## Running the Application